IBM/bee-travels-istio/README.md

    > Your configmap should look like this:
 ![configmap](readme_images/configmap.png)

-## 2. Clone the repositories
+## 2. Clone the repository

-1. Clone the `bee-travels-istio` repository locally.
+Clone the `bee-travels-istio` repository locally.
 In a terminal window, run:
    ```
    $ git clone https://github.com/IBM/bee-travels-istio.git
    ```